The Bankrate promise

 Capital One Venture vs. VentureOne Rewards spending example

-- Capital One Venture card: $12,667 spending at 2 miles per dollar yields $253.34 in rewards.
-Subtracting the $95 annual fee, this gives you net rewards of $158.34.
+- Capital One Venture card: $12,667 in spending per year at 2X miles per dollar yields $253.34 in rewards.
+Subtracting the $95 annual fee, you would net rewards of $158.34.

-- Capital One VentureOne card: $12,667 spending at 1.25 miles per dollar yields $158.34 in rewards.
+- Capital One VentureOne card: $12,667 in spending per year at 1.25X miles per dollar yields $158.34 in rewards.

-As you can see, the break-even point between the two cards is $12,667 in spending each year.
-If you plan to spend more than that amount on one of these two cards, the Capital One Venture card makes the most sense.
-If you plan to spend less, then consider the Capital One VentureOne Rewards card.
-It’s also important to note that for the first year, the increased welcome bonus and Global Entry/TSA Precheck perk with the Venture card make it a clear winner, even with the $95 annual fee.
+As you can see, the break-even point between the two cards is $12,667 in spending each year (roughly $1,055 a month).
+If you plan to spend more than that amount on one of these two cards, the Capital One Venture makes the most sense.
+If you plan to spend less, then consider the VentureOne.
+It’s also important to note that, for the first year, the Venture card’s welcome offer and Global Entry/TSA PreCheck perk make it a clear winner, even with the $95 annual fee.

-Why should you get Capital One Venture?
+Why should you get the Capital One Venture?

 Recommended credit score

-Why should you get the Capital One VentureOne Rewards card?
+Why should you get the Capital One VentureOne?

-If you don’t like the idea of paying an annual fee, you might consider the Capital One VentureOne Rewards card.
-Additionally, the VentureOne card might be a good choice if you’re planning a large purchase soon and want to take advantage of the introductory APR.
+If you don’t like the idea of paying an annual fee, you might consider the Capital One VentureOne — but there are more reasons to consider this card than the lack of a yearly fee.

 Recommended credit score